42-adbouras/Minishell-1337MED/README.md

 	clear_history();			// frees the working history.
 ```
 NOTICE: You may encounter some issues with the readline library.
 Please ensure you follow these steps:
-* Include the necessary headers in your code:
+* Include the necessary tokensers in your code:
 ```c
 	#include <stdio.h>
 	#include <readline/readline.h>